truenas/middleware/docs/userguide/index.rst

 Burn the downloaded *.iso* file to a CDROM.

 Insert the CDROM into the system and boot from it.
 Once the media has finished booting into the installation menu, press enter to select the default option of
-“1 Install/Upgrade to hard drive/flash device, etc.” As with a fresh install, the installer will present a screen showing all available drives; select the device FreeNAS® is installed into and press enter.
+"1 Install/Upgrade to hard drive/flash device, etc." As with a fresh install, the installer will present a screen showing all available drives; select the device FreeNAS® is installed into and press enter.

 The installer will recognize that an earlier version of FreeNAS® is installed on the device and will present the message shown in Figure 2.7a.